 LCC's Campaign To End Lorry Danger

-HGVs are responsible for more than half of cyclist deaths in London, despite only making up 4% of motor traffic - we've worked tirelessly to End Lorry Danger by only allowing Direct Vision lorries on our streets.
-This year the most dangerous lorries were finally banned from London's roads.
+HGVs are responsible for more than half of cyclist deaths in London, despite only making up 4% of motor traffic.
+We've worked tirelessly to End Lorry Danger and in 2021 the most dangerous lorries were finally banned from London's roads.